sapcc/juno/README.md

 ## Juno CLI

-You can create an sceleton of an juno app or lib using our CLI.
+The Juno CLI facilitates the creation of a skeleton for a Juno app or library.

 ### Prerequisites

-You must have a node environment with npx installed.
+Ensure that you have a Node.js environment with `npx` installed.

 ### Installation

+Use the following commands to create a new Juno app or library:

 ```bash
 npx github:sapcc/juno create app myApp
 ```

-Or
+or

 ```bash
 npx github:sapcc/juno create lib myLib
 ```

-To create an app or lib inside the juno mono repo go to apps or libs in juno and call:
+If you wish to create an app or library within the Juno mono repository, navigate to the respective 'apps' or 'libs' directory in Juno and execute:

 ```bash
 npx github:sapcc/juno create app myApp --internal
 ```

+Feel free to replace `myApp` and `myLib` with your desired project names.

 # Debug